-ID cards will be issued during registration; after registration, students may obtain an ID card at the ASB student store.
+ID cards will be issued at the beginning of the school year.
+Students may obtain an ID card at the ASB student store.
 A student must bring his/her ID card to school every day and be able to provide the identification upon the request of any staff member.
 This policy has been established for safety and security purposes and will be enforced in order to ensure the safety of all students.
 Students must present a current I.D. in order to check out textbooks, computers, to make any purchases at the ASB window, to be admitted to all ASB activities, and to conduct any school business transactions.
+ID cards are required for entry into all athletic, ASB and extracurricular events.